Jerome Couplin: Pre-draft

-First stint with Lions
+Detroit Lions

-Couplin was not selected in the 2014 NFL Draft.
+Couplin was not selected in the 2014 NFL draft.
 However, he was considered a high-priority free agent and received several contract offers right after the draft.
 Couplin signed with the Detroit Lions on May 12 as an undrafted free agent.
 He made the initial 53-man roster prior to the start of the 2014 NFL season.
 His first regular season playing time came in week 1 against the New York Giants, which was also a Monday Night Football game.
 He recorded two tackles in the game on defense as a reserve.
 After playing in the first seven games of the season for the Lions, he was waived on October 19.
 Once he cleared waivers, he was re-signed by the Lions as a practice squad member.
 After spending the week as a practice squad member, he was promoted back to the active roster the day before their game against the Atlanta Falcons in London.
 He managed to play in the game as well.
 He was released again on November 1.